Tennessee Titans vs. Indianapolis Colts NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Tennessee played 13 games with over 48.5 points scored, its current matchup's over/under, last season.
+- Of 17 games last year, Tennessee played 13 with over 48 points scored, its current matchup's total.

-- Last year, nine of Indianapolis' 17 matchups went over 48.5 total points scored.
+- Nine of Indianapolis' 17 games last season went over 48 total points scored.

-- These two teams averaged a combined 58.9 points per game a season ago, 10.4 more points than the total of 48.5 set for this game.
+- The two teams averaged a combined 10.9 more points per game (58.9) a season ago than this game's total of 48 points.

-- Opponents of these teams averaged a combined 50 points per game last season, 1.5 more than the point total for this game.
+- Opponents of these teams averaged a combined 50 points per game last season, two more than the point total in this matchup.

-- The average total the Titans had set in games last year was 1.8 more points than this outing's point total.
+- The average point total for Titans games last year was 2.3 more points than the over/under of 48 in this matchup.

-- The average over/under for Colts games in 2020 was 0.5 less points than the point total of 48.5 in this outing.
+- The average point total for the Colts in 2020 was equal to this game's over/under.

 Titans stats and trends

-- The Titans had an ATS record of 3-3 when playing as at least 5.5-point favorites last season.
+- The Titans covered the spread three times last season (3-3 ATS) when playing as at least 5.5-point favorites.

 - Tennessee's games went over the point total 12 out of 16 times last season.

-- Tennessee was 7-5 against the spread and 10-2 overall last season when the team put up over 22.6 points.
+- Tennessee was 7-5 against the spread and 10-2 overall last season when the team put up more than 22.6 points.

-- In games that Tennessee picked up over 332.1 yards last year, the team was 6-6 against the spread and 10-2 overall.
+- In games that Tennessee picked up more than 332.1 yards last year, the team was 6-6 against the spread and 10-2 overall.

 - The Titans had 12 giveaways last year, while the Colts had 25 takeaways.